Shillington College

 How to make sure you get paid by clients

 You've put in the hours, worked hard and delivered a successful project to your client.
-You should be celebrating another job well done but the problem?
-You've still not been paid.
+You should be celebrating another job well done, but there's a problem – you've still not been paid.

-Chasing payments for completed projects is probably the least enjoyable experience for any freelancer or small business.
-But it's essential to keep a good cash flow and ensure you're financially rewarded for the work you've carried out.
+Chasing payment for completed projects is probably the least enjoyable experience for any freelancer or small business owner.
+But it's essential to keep healthy cash flow and ensure you're financially compensated for the work carried out.

-There are many ways to make sure you get paid by clients and here are just a few tips and tricks to help you.
+There are many ways to make sure you get paid by clients and here are just a few tips and tricks to help.

 Establish your payment terms